chrisoc19/workout/README.md

 - The svg body image from the home page was found on  [Code Pen](https://codepen.io/volcanioo/pen/RLXOar)
 - The stopwatch was found on [Code Pad](https://codepad.co/snippet/javascript-stopwatch-using-javascript-and-css)
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- I received inspiration for this project from an iphone app called workout.

 ### Media
 - The photos used in this site were obtained from [Pixabay](https://pixabay.com/)